Bioconductor/bioconductor.org/README.md

     bundle install

+NOTE: this failed installing the pg gem on Ubuntu 14.04; fixed with `sudo apt-get install libpq-dev`

 ### Build the site

     cd bioconductor.org # if you aren't already in the working copy rake

 One step in the build process runs 'nanoc',  "a Ruby web publishing system
 for building small to medium-sized websites"; it is one of the